bellflight/AVR-Docs/content/en/autonomy-and-beyond/vs-code/_index.md

 VS Code can be downloaded and installed from the following Link: [VS Code Install](https://code.visualstudio.com/download)

-Once VS Code is intalled, take some time to familiarize yourself with the user interface.
+Once VS Code is installed, take some time to familiarize yourself with the user interface.
 An intro to the layout and basic feature of VS Code can be found [here](https://code.visualstudio.com/docs/getstarted/userinterface).

 In the next step, we will get Python installed and test example scripts on your machine.